Preconditioned Inexact Stochastic ADMM for Deep Model: Convergence of PISA

 Besides the convergence established above, the algorithm exhibits the following rate of convergence under the same assumption and parameter setup. \begin{theorem} Let $\{(\bw^\ell,\W^\ell,\P^\ell)\}$ be the sequence generated by Algorithm \ref{algorithm-ADMM-mini} with $\bsi^0$ chosen as (\ref{choice-of-sigma}).
 Let $\bw^\infty$ be the limit of sequence $\{\bw^\ell\}$.
 Then there is a constant $C_1>0$ such that

 and a constant $C_2>0$ such that

 \end{theorem} The proof of Theorem \ref{main-convergence-rate-eps} is given in Appendix \ref{app:proof-theorem32}.
-This theorem means that sequence $\{(\bw^\ell,\W^\ell,\E\P^\ell)\}$ converges to its limit in a linear rate.
+This theorem means that $\{(\bw^\ell,\W^\ell,\E\P^\ell)\}$ converges to its limit in a linear rate.
 To achieve such a result, we only assume Assumption \ref{assumption} without imposing any other commonly used assumptions, such as those presented in Table \ref{tab:comp-assumps}.
+To further see the optimality of limiting point $\bw^{\infty}$ for problem \eqref{opt-prob-distribute}, we need to specify particular $\gamma_i$.
+In particular, without loss of generality, choose $ \gamma_i\equiv \gamma\in[3/4,1)$ for all $i\in[m]$ to satisfy that